 The ancient Anglo-Saxon surname Coelay came from the common diminutive of the popular name Nicholas.
 Col was a common diminutive of the popular name Nicholas.
 The form Coelay was particularly popular in Yorkshire.
 Nicholas was the name of a popular saint from the fourth century, and was given to many children in England in the Middle Ages.

 Early Origins of the Coelay family

 Important Dates for the Coelay family

 This web page shows only a small excerpt of our Coelay research.
-Another 299 words (21 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Coelay History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Coelay History in all our PDF Extended History products and printed products wherever possible.

 Coelay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Coelay family name include Colly, Colley, Collie, Caullie, Caulley, Caully, Coully, Coulley and many more.

 Early Notables of the Coelay family (pre 1700)

 Another 30 words (2 lines of text) are included under the topic Early Coelay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coelay family to Ireland

 Some of the Coelay family moved to Ireland, but this topic is not covered in this excerpt.

 Another 111 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coelay family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Coelay surname or a spelling variation of the name include: Thomas Colley and his family who settled in Barbados in 1680; and three years later John Colley and his wife Susan moved to Philadelphia.